Dressing and Grooming

 - Be flexible.

 It's all right if the person wants to wear several layers of clothing, just make sure he or she doesn't get overheated.
 When outdoors, make sure the person is dressed for the weather.
-Offer praise, not criticism, if clothing is mismatched.

 A person with dementia may forget how to comb hair, clip fingernails or shave.
 He or she may forget what the purpose is for items like nail clippers or a comb.

-- Maintain grooming routines.
+- Continue grooming routines.

 If the person has always gone to the beauty shop or a barber, continue this activity.
 If the experience becomes distressing, it may be possible to have the barber or hairstylist come to the person's home.